Rexxar-Jack-Remar/lotus/docs/source/alias/sparrowaa.rst

 The approach avoids the uniform k-CFA overhead by targeting context sensitivity only where it measurably improves precision.

-See ``lib/Alias/InclusionBased/SparrowAA/IDEA-ADAPTIVE-CS-VIA-HVN.md``
-for the full research proposal with examples and analysis.

 **Build/run**: Use ``--enable-hvn`` with the SparrowAA frontend to enable the HVN optimization pass.